manisandro/qtspell/README.md

 checker.setTextEdit(textEdit);
 ```
 If you wish to use `undo` and `redo` on a `Q{Plain}TextEdit` with an attached
-`QtSpell::TextEditChecker`, use `QtSpell::TextEditChecker::undo` and
+`QtSpell::TextEditChecker`, use the undo and redo functionality provided by
-`QtSpell::TextEditChecker::redo`, since the corresponding `Q{Plain}TextEdit`
+`QtSpell::TextEditChecker`, since the corresponding `Q{Plain}TextEdit` methods
-methods do not work correctly when spell checking is enabled.
+do not work correctly when spell checking is enabled.

 ### Advanced
 `QtSpell::TextEditChecker` inherits from the abstract `QtSpell::Checker` class.